Understanding home loan risk fees

 family checking out a property they want to buy

-Owning a home is one life’s key achievements but saving a large deposit can be a challenge.
-A 20% deposit is often touted as the target which will secure a more competitive home loan interest rate, but some lenders will consider a lower deposit.
-But what are the implications?
+Owning a home is widely regarded as one of life’s key achievements.
+But saving a large deposit can be a challenge.
+A 20% deposit is often mentioned as the target which will secure a more competitive home loan interest rate, but many lenders will consider a lower deposit.

 While getting a home loan with a lower deposit can be a way to get the keys to your dream home sooner, it's important to be aware that it does come with a risk fee, commonly known as Lenders Mortgage Insurance (or LMI).
 We explain the different types of risk fees, to guide you through your home buying journey.